 9. Efficient with Time

 You’ve heard the saying “When it rains, it pours.”
 In nursing, there will be days when it pours.
 The ability to manage your time efficiently is a must.
 Also a must?
 Being able to admit when you’re overloaded.
 It can be particularly difficult for someone new to a profession to ask for help; remember that you’re part of a team.
-Sometimes you will help another nurse, other times he or she will help you.
+Sometimes you will help another nurse, other times they will help you.

 Ready to Start Your Nursing Career?